arjunr00/raytracer-rust/README.md

 ![armadillo](examples/armadillo.png)

 And here's a few [Cornell box](https://www.graphics.cornell.edu/online/box/data.html) renders, all of which are 512x512 pixels with 10,000 samples per pixels and a maximum of 50 bounces.
+I believe the pronounced lighting on the tops of the walls is because the emissive plane is positioned ever so slightly below the ceiling, and is emitting light on both of its sides.

 The first two took ~1 hour and 10 minutes (as opposed to ~1 hour and 35 minutes without the BVH and just over 4 hours and 15 minutes on only one of those cores):

 ![cornell](examples/cornell.png)